Madison, New Jersey: 19th century

 Madison's historic railroad station was funded by the community, which passed an ordinance authorizing $159,000 for railroad improvement bonds.
 The result, with the cooperation of the D.L. & W.R.R. in the planning, was completed in 1916.
 The tracks were elevated through the downtown so that no established roadways were hindered by crossing delays.
 Mrs. D. Willis James financed much of the road grading caused by the elevation of the tracks.
 The station included baggage and cargo facilities readily accessible by wagon, as well as the stationmaster offices, a newsstand, and waiting facilities featuring extensive banks of high-backed wooden seating.
 Weeping mulberry trees were planted among the landscaping and in natural areas in the parking area.

 The rose industry and the large estates in the area attracted working-class people of all kinds.
 As a result, Madison developed a diverse population very early, both in terms of socioeconomic status and ethnic background.
-The original settlers were of British stock; French settlers came after the American Revolution; African Americans have been members of the community from early in the nineteenth century; Irish came in the mid-nineteenth century; and then Germans and Italians arrived around the turn of the twentieth century.
-To this day there is a substantial population of Italian descent in Madison.
+The original settlers were of British stock; French settlers came after the American Revolution; African Americans have been members of the community from early in the 19th century; Irish came in the mid-19th century; and then Germans and Italians arrived around the turn of the 20th century.
+To this day, a substantial population of Italian descent remain in Madison.
 Madison remains a diverse community, with recent newcomers arriving from Central America, South America, and Asia.
 Madison is a railroad suburb of New York City.

+20th century

+The Evergreen Cemetery was mentioned in Weird NJ for an incident in 1902, when after a downpour, bodies were found on the streets.

 Geography

-According to the United States Census Bureau, the borough had a total area of 4.33 square miles (11.20 km2), including 4.31 square miles (11.17 km2) of land and 0.01 square miles (0.03 km2) of water (0.30%).
+According to the U.S. Census Bureau, the borough had a total area of 4.33 square miles (11.20 km2), including 4.31 square miles (11.17 km2) of land and 0.01 square miles (0.03 km2) of water (0.30%).
 Madison is located about 25 miles west of downtown Manhattan, and is a suburban town of New York City.

 Madison borders the Morris County municipalities of Chatham Borough to the east, Chatham Township to the south, Harding Township and Morris Township to the west and Florham Park to the north.

 Unincorporated communities, localities and place names located partially or completely within the borough include Brooklake Park, East Madison and North Park.

 Demographics

+2020 census

+As of the 2020 United States census, there were 16,937 people, 5,745 households, and 3,931 families residing in the borough.
+The population density was 3927.0 PD/sqmi.